poojasonu10/Cricket-Game/README.md

 # Cricket-Game
-In this project I'm using HTML, CSS &amp; JS
+This is my first project on git using HTML|CSS|JS